Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving all key information, formulae, links, and technical details:

-The course recommends attempting exercises from Week 11 to test knowledge and identify areas for additional study.
-Two regular grammars are provided: one generating language L={w∈{a,b} ∗ :n a (w)+3n b (w) is odd}, and another for language L={a n b m :n≥3,m≥2}.
-A context-free grammar is also required for language L={a n b m c k :n=m or m≤k}, with constraints on variables n, m, and k.
-Another context-free grammar is requested for language L={a n ww R b n (w∈Σ∗,n≥1)}, where Σ = {a, b} and w represents any string in Σ∗.
-The course also provides a video lecture on grammars, as well as practice assignments and reading materials to supplement the material.
-Students are encouraged to engage with the exercises and practice assignments to reinforce their understanding of grammar concepts.
-Additional resources, including videos, practice assignments, and reading materials, can be found throughout the course.
-By completing these exercises and activities, students will demonstrate their mastery of grammar concepts and further develop their skills in designing grammars.
+The exercises for Week 11 are optional but strongly recommended to test knowledge and identify areas for additional study.
+The first exercise involves finding a regular grammar that generates the language L={w∈{a,b} ∗ :n a (w)+3n b (w) is odd}.
+A regular grammar for this language can be constructed using the formula L = {w ∈ {a, b} ∗ : n a(w) + 3n b(w) is odd}.
+The second exercise involves finding a context-free grammar for the language L={a n b m c k :n=m or m≤k}, where n ≥ 0, m ≥ 0, and k ≥ 0.
+A context-free grammar for this language can be constructed using the formula L = {a^n b^m c^k : n = m or m ≤ k}.
+The third exercise involves finding a context-free grammar for the language L={a n ww R b n (w∈Σ ∗, n≥1)}, where Σ = {a, b} and w ∈ Σ*.
+A context-free grammar for this language can be constructed using the formula L = {a^n w w^R b^n (w ∈ Σ ∗, n ≥ 1)}.
+The exercises are designed to test knowledge of regular and context-free grammars, as well as problem-solving skills.

 ---

 ### Week 11 exercises hints and tips Reading• .
 Duration: 10 minutes 10 min

 There is no text provided for me to summarize.
-The text appears to be a course outline or lesson plan for a grammar topic, specifically context-free grammar.
-It lists various video, reading, and practice assignments associated with the topic, along with durations.
-However, it does not contain any specific information or technical details about context-free grammar.
+The provided text appears to be a course schedule or lesson plan for a language learning platform, with various topics such as grammar, context-free grammar, language design, and practice assignments listed.
+It does not contain any specific information about formulas, links, technical details, or key findings.

-If you provide the actual text related to context-free grammar, I can summarize it in 8 sentences, preserving key concepts, formulae, links, and technical details.
+If you provide the actual text, I would be happy to assist you in summarizing it into 8 sentences while preserving all key information, formulae, links, and technical details.

 ---